 For good back support, institutional guidelines have a clear consensus.
 Any chair with adjustable lumbar + arms + reclining backrest qualifies.
-For example, all Steelcase chairs use a classic lumbar-powered support concept.
-But regardless of the chair, two things are necessary for the best results.
-First, the chair’s settings should sync with the user’s proportions.
-Second, the user should apply the right techniques to achieve a neutral posture end.
-As proof, here’s a healthy posture quickstart tutorial for the Steelcase Series 1.
+But regardless of the chair, two things are necessary for the best results:

 Steelcase Series 1 User Quickstart